 Events and Facebook Group

-Given the book’s length and the ongoing COVID-19 pandemic, a number of events and discussions will take place throughout the academic year.
-Dates will be added as events are planned.
+Given the book’s length, a number of events and discussions will take place throughout the academic year.
 The events will be held on Zoom.

-Thursday, Oct.
-15, 11:00 am – noon Discussion of Prologue and Part I: Cotton Mather.
+Oct.
+15, 2020 Discussion of Prologue and Part I: Cotton Mather.
 Come share your thoughts and observations about the book.
 We’ll have a few questions prepared to get small groups started.
 (This session was not recorded.)

 Free Ebooks for Faculty and Staff

 A limited number of free ebook copies are now available for faculty and staff.
-Requests will be fulfilled on a first-come, first-served basis.
-Please email email@example.com to request a one-time use code.
+Please email firstname.lastname@example.org to request a one-time use code.
 The default ebook platform for use with the code is called Glose.
 You will need to set up a free Glose account to download the book.
 A free Glose app for reading on mobile devices is available for iOS and Android.
-At this time, paperback copies of the book are reserved for students.

 Free Books for CPH Students